-Your oncologist take into account a variety of factors including your cancer stage and grade, as well as your general health and lifestyle when working out a treatment plan.
+Your oncologist takes into account a variety of factors, including your cancer stage and grade, as well as your general health and lifestyle when working out a treatment plan.
 They will then explain your treatment options, and discuss the most suitable treatment course for you.

 What to expect at your first appointment

 At Hunter Valley Oncology, we understand that an ovarian cancer diagnosis can be frightening.